Managing Anxiety

 Stress is normal.
 It happens when we are threatened or in danger or perceive something as difficult, challenging, or more than we can manage.
 Stress is usually not a problem; it is the body's natural defense system.
 A reasonable level of stress is healthy.
 It helps motivate us into action and helps us cope with difficult situations.

 Stress comes in many forms and may be caused by external things that happen to us, like unexpected bills, loss of relationships, job changes, bad weather, an argument with a friend, a big deadline, or a story we tell ourselves.
-Stress is also caused by internal conditions like negative thoughts, low blood sugar, allergies, being tired or lack of sleep, toxins that get into our system, or medical conditions.
-Some people see stress caused by internal conditions as “false anxiety” because the stress response is a “normal” reaction under these circumstances.
+Stress is also caused by internal conditions like negative thoughts, low blood sugar, allergies, tiredness or lack of sleep, toxins that get into our system, or medical conditions.
+Some people see stress caused by internal conditions as “false anxiety” because the stress response is a “normal” reaction under these circumstances, but these things can trigger anxious thoughts, which trigger anxiety when this condition is present.

 If you have adequate skills to manage stress, it usually comes and goes, and everything is fine.

 Anxiety is related to uncertainty about what we think might happen in the future rather than what is happening in the present.
 The brain typically tries to predict what will happen in the future based on past experiences.
 According to Justin Brewer in Unwinding Anxiety, Anxiety is born when the prefrontal cortex doesn't have enough information to predict the future accurately.
-We begin to feel nervous about the future.
-This feeling is fueled by questioning thoughts, fears, and an overactive imagination, but actual environmental events usually trigger it.
-Anxiety can intensify into a highly uncomfortable physiological state.
+When information is lacking, our pre-frontal cortex (PFC) can spin out endless versions of what might happen and what you should do, and you begin to feel nervous about the future.
+The PFC might shut down entirely, creating the conditions for panic.
+Anxiety is fueled by questioning thoughts, fears, and an overactive imagination, but actual environmental events usually trigger it.
+Anxiety can be mildly challenging or intensify into a highly uncomfortable physiological state.

 Anxiety and stress share many common physiological characteristics, such as an increased heart rate and respiration, difficulty concentrating, gastrointestinal problems, difficulty sleeping, fatigue, restlessness, moodiness, muscle tension or pain, uneasiness, or even headaches.

-When a person has anxiety, it can be triggered automatically even though there is no real external threat; the threat is generated internally.
+When a person has an anxiety condition, it can be triggered automatically even though there is no real external threat; the threat is generated internally.
 Anxiety can cause an acute biological stress response, and in this way, it feeds itself.
 We play a role when we react to the biological stress response and interpret or make meaning that is not accurate.
 For example, a person might have a natural ache or pain.
 For various reasons, they go into a pattern of worry and rumination, a RUT (repetitive internal thought) that something terrible is wrong.
-This perception or story frequently activates the defense systems of the body.
+This perception or story activates the body's defense systems, and we feel like we would if our thoughts were accurate.

 Anxiety and stress are different.
-Stress is common and adaptive.
-Anxiety can be all over the place, chronic, overwhelming or mildly problematic on occasion.
-Physiological stress or “false anxiety” can be your body signaling you that something is off, which can be beneficial.
-Actual anxiety is a physical change in a person’s nervous system, which results in the person quickly going into or getting stuck in highly activated states of physiological arousal.
+Stress is commonplace and adaptive.
+Anxiety can be all over the place, chronic, overwhelming, or mildly problematic on occasion.
+Physiological stress or “false anxiety” can be your body signaling you that something is off, which can be beneficial, but actual anxiety is a physical change in a person’s nervous system, which results in the person quickly and more easily going into or getting stuck in highly activated states of physiological arousal.

 How Anxiety Strengthens: